Call Me When You're Sober: Music video

-In the video, Lee plays Little Red Riding Hood while actor Oliver Goodwill plays the Big Bad Wolf, who tries to seduce her.
-The clip begins with Lee at a vanity wearing a red satin cape, lip-syncing to the lyrics while sitting at opposite ends of a dining table with her lover played by Goodwill.
-She is then shown standing in front of a mirror while her lover comes behind her; he starts caressing her shoulders and prepares to kiss her, but Lee refuses and pulls away from him.
-Shots of the band playing the song together and Lee sitting among wolves are interspersed among other scenes of the video.
-During the song's bridge, Lee appears descending a staircase, backed by four back-up dancers dressed in black clothing; upon reaching the bottom, both Lee and the dancers start levitating in the air.
-At the end of the song, Lee is seen walking atop the length of the dining table, while chairs and tabletop items are flung aside as she passes.
-She reaches her lover at the other end of the table, places her finger on his lips, and sings "I've made up your mind", indicating that he should start packing his things and leave.
-The video ends with Lee giggling behind the piano.

-The clip premiered on MTV, MTV2, VH1 and Fuse TV in the United States on August 7, 2006; it was also broadcast on MuchOnDemand in Canada.
-It managed to peak at number one on MTV's Total Request Live (TRL).
+The clip premiered on MTV in the United States on August 7, 2006.
+It became a hit on MTV's Total Request Live, charting 35 times and topping the countdown nine times.
 Corey Moss of MTV News concluded that the visual was "an abstract take on somewhat literal lyrics".
-Kelefa Saneh from The New York Times interpreted the clip as a metaphor, observing how despite being placed among wolves, Lee does not appear to be intimidated by them.
+Kelefa Saneh from The New York Times interpreted the clip as a metaphor, observing how despite being among wolves, Lee does not appear to be intimidated by them.
 News Limited writer Kathy McCabe felt that Little Red Riding Hood was the "perfect role for the gothrock goddess".
+Kerrang called it an "unforgettable" music video in which Lee "takes back control from The Big Bad Wolf".
 The clip for the song was ranked at number ten on VH1's list of Top 40 Videos of 2006.
-It was nominated in the category for Best International Video by a group at the 2007 MuchMusic Video Awards but lost to "Welcome to the Black Parade" (2006) by My Chemical Romance.
-The clip also received a nomination in the category for Best Video at the 2007 NRJ Music Awards but lost to "De retour" (2007) by M. Pokora.
+It was nominated in the category for Best International Video by a group at the 2007 MuchMusic Video Awards.
+The clip also received a nomination in the category for Best Video at the 2007 NRJ Music Awards.